Non-traditional student starts college at 37, now heading to Yale University

 The Student Government Association (SGA) at Osceola Campus opened a new avenue for Miranda and served as a space where she could learn, thrive, and make a difference.

 Miranda says as much as she has accomplished and experienced in her 37 years prior to Valencia, she feels she grew just as much in her two years at the college.

-Miranda worked in the Atlas lab, served as president of SGA, collaborated with Valencia administration, carried out research projects as a VECTOR scholar, participated in inclusion and equity committees, all while graduating with a Seneff Honors research track distinction.
+Miranda worked in the Atlas lab, served as president of SGA, collaborated with Valencia College administration, carried out research projects as a VECTOR scholar and participated in committees, all while graduating with a Seneff Honors research track distinction.

 She also interned with congressman Darren Soto while completing her degree.

 “Valencia fosters the kind of community and environment where a scared 37-year-old woman, could achieve so much,” Miranda says.